Tours on two wheels

 Parks & Trails Council bicycle ride.

-There are loops of 13, 19, 34, 52, or 70 miles plus a century and a 40-mile route to Cornucopia and back.
+There are loops of 13, 19, 34, 52, or 70 miles plus a century and routes for fat bikes and mountain bikes.
 It benefits the Friends of Lake Superior Nordic Trails and the Washburn Cultural Center.

-July 9, Tour of Saints from St. Joseph, Minn .
+Mid-July, Tour of Saints from St. Joseph, Minn.
 This loop through the St. Cloud area west of the Twin Cities starts at the College of St. Benedict and winds past St. John's University.
 Routes are 18, 35 and 50 miles.

 The route includes three trails, the Interurban from Mequon to Belgium and the Mariners and Rawley Point trails between Manitowoc and Point Beach State Forest.
 The ride benefits the Leukemia & Lymphoma Society.